Narrative 1

 - Martina decides that she must right every wrong she has committed.
 She sets out to investigate how people may have been affected by her misdoings.

 The assignment in English was to write a Flash Fiction Narrative Story of no more than one thousand words.
-I wrote a story about two young girls, Anya and Martina, who have a strange friendship.
-Anya is invited to Martina’s house one evening, and they have fun at first, but things take a turn when a prized vase is accidentally broken.
+I wrote a story about two young friends, Anya and Martina.
+Anya is invited to Martina’s house one evening.
+They have fun at first, but things take a turn when a prized vase accidentally breaks.

 I produced an audio version of the story with music and sound effects.
 I recorded myself reading the narrative in one of the ISO Booths, and edited the pieces together in Protools.
 I found that everytime I took a breath, or shifted in my seat, the microphone would pick up the sound.
 This means that between every sentence I spoke I had to cut out unnessecary noises and piece the tiny individal clips together.

 Creating an audio narrative helped my to see my story in a new light.
-Using the story I had written, I explored an entirely new medium, and another way for an audience to take in the story.
-I now had one story expressed in two ways: writing and audio.
+Using the story I had written, I explored an entirely new medium, and another way for an audience to experience the story.
+I now have one story expressed in two ways: writing and audio.

 Anya stared through the wrought iron gates, into the valley where the house lay.
 Even from afar, Anya felt the building’s presence.
 It gleamed as sunlight reflected off the marble, forcing her to squint her eyes.
 The building contrasted with the surrounding greenery so harshly that it looked like it had been pasted there, collaged on top of the rest of the scene.